EvolvingLMMs-Lab/LongVA/README.md

 If you find this work useful, please consider citing our paper:
 ```
 @misc{zhang2024longva,
-    title={LongVA: Long Context Transfer from Language to Vision},
+    title={Long Context Transfer from Language to Vision},
     url={https://lmms-lab.github.io/posts/longva/},
-    author={Zhang, Peiyuan and Zhang, Kaichen and Li, Bo and Zeng, Guangtao and Yang, Jingkang and Zhang, Yuanhan and Li, Chunyuan and Liu, Ziwei},
+    author={Zhang, Peiyuan and Zhang, Kaichen and Li, Bo and Zeng, Guangtao and Yang, Jingkang and Zhang, Yuanhan and Wang, Ziyue and Tan, Haoran and Li, Chunyuan and Liu, Ziwei},
     month={June},
     year={2024}
 }